 Of course, it does.

-Visualise your body as a giant mechanical machine, made of rope and hinges.
+Visualise your body as a giant mechanical machine made of rope and hinges.

-In order to improve the result, each component needs to be looked after.
+To improve the result, each component needs to be looked after.

 So what message would be the most recommended?